 Independence of policy from IANA: the policy processes should be independent of the IANA Functions Operator.
 The Operator’s role is to implement changes in accordance with policy agreed through the relevant bottom up policy process;

-Protection against Capture: safeguards need to be in place to prevent capture of the service or of any oversight or stewardship function;
+Protection against Capture: safeguards need to be in place to prevent capture of the service or of any IANA oversight or stewardship function;

 Performance standards: the IANA Functions Operator needs to meet agreed service levels and its decisions should be in line with agreed policy.
 Processes need to be in place to monitor performance and mechanisms should be in place to remedy failures.
 A fall-back provision also needs to be in place in case of service failure; and